This work is licensed under a Creative Commons Attribution-ShareAlike 4.0 International License.

 1. Confidentiality: The reviewer process applies the double-blind principle, so the reviewer does not know who the author of the script is.
 Reviewers are also not allowed to discuss the manuscript with other parties other than the editor.

 3. Aspects reviewed: The reviewer conducts special reviews on the continuity of the text from the title, abstract, introduction, methods, results, discussion, conclusions, and bibliography.
-Reviewers can report a plagiarism of a manuscript.
+Reviewers can report plagiarism of a manuscript.
 Reviewers are not allowed to change the substance of the author's ideas.
 Changes to the manuscript idea can be submitted to the editor as needed.

 4. Constructive attitude: Reviewers should be constructive in their reviews and provide feedback that will help the authors improve their manuscript.
 Reviewers should clarify which additional studies are suggested which are important to support the claims made in the text under consideration.
 The observer must avoid conflicts of interest.
 Information or ideas that are specifically obtained through peer review activities must be kept confidential and not used for personal gain.

 5. Timeliness: Reviewers must respond within a reasonable timeframe in accordance with predetermined policies.
 If a reviewer feels that it is impossible for him to complete the review of the manuscript within the stipulated time, he must communicate with the editor so that the manuscript can be sent to other reviewers.
 The average time during which the reviewers of manuscripts are conducted is 40 days.